Matriks404/mlc/README.md

      * After making sure you have git installed you just need to enter following command in your console: `git clone https://github.com/Matriks404/mlc.git`

 2. Build stylesheet using Sass:
-	* On Windows get Sass [here](https://sass-lang.com/), [add it to to your PATH](https://katiek2.github.io/path-doc/) and using command line interpreter go to `scripts/` directory and execute `.\Build.Windows.bat`.
+	* On Windows get Sass [here](https://github.com/sass/dart-sass/releases/latest), then [add it to to your PATH](https://katiek2.github.io/path-doc/) and using command line interpreter go to `scripts/` directory and execute `.\Build.Windows.bat`.

 	* On Unix-like operating systems (e.g. Linux, any BSD or macOS) install Sass using your package manager and using terminal go to `scripts/` directory and execute `./Build.Unix.sh`.

-3. Run a web server on your local machine (or somewhere else) using any server software you like to use with this project's root directory as location.
+3. Run a web server on your local machine (or somewhere else) using any server software you like to use with this project's `source/` directory as a target location.

      * On Windows you can use [PHP built-in web server](https://windows.php.net/download#php-8.3).
 Select appropriate version and install it.
 Alternatively use anything else, as it should work with any HTTP server.